 MODE OF ACTION OF SYSTEMIC PESTICIDES

 Understanding the mechanism through which these pesticides function is essential for assessing the risks posed by systemic insecticides to wild bee populations and for developing strategies to mitigate these impacts.
 Bees absorb systemic insecticides primarily through ingestion of contaminated nectar and pollen.
-These chemicals can also be absorbed through contact with treated surfaces (Thompson & Pamminger, 2019) or contaminated crops, weeds, seed dusts and soil (Krupke et al., 2012).
+These chemicals can also be absorbed through contact with treated surfaces (Thompson & Pamminger, 2019) or contaminated crops, weeds, seed dusts, and soil (Krupke et al., 2012).
 Once absorbed, the insecticides are distributed throughout the bee’s body, potentially affecting various organs and systems (Serrão et al., 2022), including the nervous system (Paoli & Giurfa, 2024).
 Bees use enzymes like cytochrome P450s, glutathione transferases, and carboxylesterases to metabolize toxins (Magesh et al., 2017).
 However, honey bees have fewer detoxification genes compared to other insects, which may limit their ability to handle multiple toxins simultaneously (Rand et al., 2015).
 The efficiency of excretion can thus vary, with some toxins persisting in the body and affecting bee health over time.

 Systemic insecticides, such as neonicotinoids, target nicotinic acetylcholine receptors in the bee’s nervous system, impairing functions like navigation, learning, and communication (Belsky & Joshi, 2020).
 Early neurological symptoms include paralysis, excessive grooming, proboscis extension, and hyperactivity.
 Late-onset symptoms included neuromuscular dysfunction, loss of orientation, and ataxia (Baines et al., 2017).
 Exposure to sublethal doses can lead to impaired reproductive capacity, reduced colony growth, and increased susceptibility to diseases and other stressors (Baines et al., 2017; Siviter et al., 2018).
 Some studies suggest that some insecticides may act as endocrine disruptors, potentially causing long-term adverse effects on bee health (Baines et al., 2017).
 The combination of pesticide exposure with other stressors like climate change can intensify impacts on bee populations, leading to synergistic declines in health and survival (Albacete et al., 2023).